Business

 Revenue per visitor.
 As total traffic decreases, revenue per visitor needs to increase.
 This means better monetization, better affiliate placement, better calls to action.
 Fewer visitors spending more is a viable model.
 Fewer visitors spending the same is a death spiral.

 LLM citations.
-This is new and imperfect, but I check periodically whether ChatGPT and Claude mention Grizzly Peak Software or my articles when asked relevant questions.
+This is new and still imperfect, but I check periodically whether ChatGPT and Claude mention Grizzly Peak Software or my articles when asked relevant questions.
 Being cited by LLMs is the new form of organic reach.
+Tools are starting to emerge that track this systematically, but for now I do it manually.

 Here's what I think a lot of SEO-focused content creators don't want to hear: the era of building a business primarily on Google organic traffic is over.
 It's not coming back.
 LLMs will continue to improve.
 AI Overviews will expand to more query types.
 The percentage of searches that result in a click to an external website will continue to decline.